-Smith Haut Lafitte to export wines by sail-powered ship
+Chateau Smith Haut Lafitte is to begin exporting wines by sailing ship.

 The 106 year-old British ketch Bessie Ellen will set sail from Bordeaux for Montreal on July 21, laden with 20,000 bottles of Smith Haut Lafitte.

 The ship will also carry bottles from Château de Cayx (the Cahors domain owned by the Danish royal family) and Borie de Maurel (Languedoc).